 This Retail Loss Prevention training course was developed by a Security Training Subject Matter Expert in consultation with industry and legal experts.

 This course is designed for loss prevention officers and security guards to ensure their clients such as retail companies and their employees reduce retail theft and shoplifting while improving workplace safety.

-The course contains instructional videos, downloadable materials in pdf format, instructional powerpoints/digital documents and available live, one on one, instructor support.
+The course contains instructional videos, downloadable materials in PDF format, instructional PowerPoint/digital documents and available live, one-on-one, instructor support.

 A Certificate of Completion, suitable for framing, is awarded when the online final exam is passed.